Today is International Coffee Day.

 "All things on earth point home in old October: sailors to sea, travelers to walls and fences, hunters to

 field and hollow and the long voice of the hounds, the lover to the love he has forsaken."

 - Thomas Wolfe, Novelist

 "Few things are riskier than "fine writing," but Miss Welty has never been afraid to risk it.
-She spoke once in conversation of plant explorers who go to Nepal and Sikkim, risking their lives to introduce Alpine flowers to gardens.
+She spoke once in a conversation about plant explorers who go to Nepal and Sikkim, risking their lives to introduce Alpine flowers to gardens.
 "Now that's something - discovering new primroses - that's worth taking trouble with, worth risking something for," she said.
-She seemed to set the plant explorers, bringing garden treasures from the Himalayas, over against the ordinary world we all live in everyday."
+She seemed to set the plant explorers, bringing garden treasures from the Himalayas, over against the ordinary world we all live in every day."